ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>Showers and thunderstorms likely before 3pm, then a chance of showers and thunderstorms.
-Cloudy, with a high near 69.
-Northeast
+Mostly cloudy, with a high near 69.
-         wind around 7 mph.
+         North northeast wind around 7 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">